-Geneva & Chicago Disability Lawyer
+Geneva And Chicago Disability Lawyer

 Discrimination occurs in all shapes and forms.
-Fortunately, there are laws and protections that make it unlawful to harass an applicant or employee because s/he has a disability, had a disability in the past, or is believed to have a physical or mental impairment that is not transitory (lasting or expected to last six months or less).
+Fortunately, there are laws and protections that make it unlawful to harass an applicant or employee because s/he has a disability, had a disability in the past or is believed to have a physical or mental impairment that is not transitory (lasting or expected to last six months or less).
 Each case has its own unique set of facts and circumstances.

 While the Americans with Disabilities Act of 1990 (the “ADA”) provides relief and recourse for many individuals, it can be very difficult to navigate.
 Thus, your first step in determining whether or not you have a valid case is to contact an experienced employment attorney.
-If you believe that you are the victim of discrimination, harassment or retaliation, based upon your disability, contact one of our employment attorneys today.
+If you believe that you are the victim of discrimination, harassment or retaliation, based on your disability, contact one of our employment attorneys today.

 What Is Disability Discrimination In The Workplace?

 While each case is unique, disability discrimination most commonly occurs under the following categories:

 - Disparate treatment v. disparate impact